kasper-piskorski/docs/pages/documentation/10-examples/modern.md

 $x id "peter" has age "35";
 ```

 Now let's look at querying for a relationship.
-We can query to find out which entities have a particular role-type associated with a relation.
+We can query to find out which entities have a particular role associated with a relation.
 For example, we can match everyone with a `knower` role who knows someone else:

 ```graql
 match $x plays-role knows;